Mortal Engines (film): Plot

 Hester and Tom travel on Anna's airship, the Jenny Haniver, to the airborne city Airhaven, meeting other Anti-Traction League members.
 After questioning Hester, Tom realizes Pandora discovered a computer core for MEDUSA, a quantum energy-based superweapon used by the belligerents during the Sixty Minute War to instantly destroy entire cities, albeit shattering the Earth's crust into a thousand pieces that have rearranged the former continents.
 The Guild of Engineers has stolen the remaining components from Tom's museum workshop and built a MEDUSA under Valentine's orders.

 Shrike catches up with Hester, resulting in a fierce skirmish that critically wounds Shrike and destroys Airhaven.
 Realizing that Hester is in love with Tom, Shrike spares Tom and frees Hester of her promise before perishing.
 As Hester, Tom, and Anna travel to the Shield Wall of Batmunkh Gompa with the surviving Anti-Tractionists, Valentine kills Crome in a coup and musters support from Londoners by vowing to destroy the Shield Wall with MEDUSA and lead London to a new Hunting Ground in Asia.
 Anna convinces Shan Guo's Governor Kwan to launch the Anti-Tractionist airship fleet against London, but MEDUSA destroys the fleet and starts blasting a hole through the Shield Wall.
 After coming upon a stone carving of Medusa, Hester discovers that Pandora's necklace hides a "crash drive", a kill switch for MEDUSA.
 Hester, Tom, Anna, and the remaining Anti-Tractionists lead a raid against London, braving the city's anti-aircraft guns.

 Hester and Anna infiltrate St Paul's, and though Valentine mortally wounds Anna during a sword duel, Hester destroys MEDUSA with the crash drive.
 In a last-ditch attempt to destroy the Shield Wall, the insane Valentine has his henchmen kill the city's control crew and put the city on full throttle on a collision course with the Wall with no concern for all involved.

 With Katherine's help, Tom uses the Jenny Haniver to destroy London's engine.
-Hester catches and fights Valentine aboard Valentine's airship, where Valentine reveals that Valentine is Hester's father.
+Hester catches and fights Valentine aboard Valentine's airship, where Valentine reveals that he is Hester's father.
 Tom rescues Hester and shoots down Valentine's ship, which is crushed by London's slowing tracks, killing Valentine.
 With Valentine dead, the surviving Londoners, now led by Katherine, make peace with the Anti-Tractionists of Shan Guo.
 As Governor Kwan welcomes the Londoners, Tom and Hester embrace each other and leave in the Jenny Haniver together to see the world.